anilkumar1392/EssentialApp/Adding a new feature/Lecture 2/ImplementationBonusLecture.md

 So by looking in to we need a Generic Resource and a Generic ResourceViewModel so that we can accomaodate all the cases.

+## // So in the test we are mapping the resource into the view model

+So we need to imject a mapper that converts a resource to a viewModel.